ioccc-src/winner/next/guidelines.md

 program, we tend to favor the second version.
 Of course, a third version of the same program that is formatted in an interesting and/or obfuscated way, would definitely win over the first two!
 Remember, you can submit more than one entry.
-See the rules for details.
+See the [IOCCC rules](rules.html) for details.

 We suggest that you avoid trying for the 'smallest self-replicating' source.
 The smallest, a zero byte entry, [won in 1994](../1994/smr/index.html).